Post at Angel Island |

 English privateer Francis Drake landed at Drake's Estero in order to make repairs to his ship, the Golden Hind.
 A short-lived (five weeks) crude fortification was built where he laid claim to the land for England (Nova Albion - New England).

-Although a few historians claim other locations for Drake's landing (including one site in Oregon), most agree on this spot, although no site has been proven archaeologically.
+Although a few historians claim other locations for Drake's landing (including one site in Oregon), most agree on this spot, although no particular site has been proven archaeologically.

 Olema Radar Station